-Given a consistent nonlinear theory of massive gravity, it is natural to study its implications to cosmology.
-In particular, since the graviton mass modifies the behavior of gravity at long distances, it would be interesting to ask whether the modified dynamics can address the mystery of the accelerated expansion of the universe today.
-However, it soon turned out that the dRGT theory does not admit an expanding (or contracting) flat Friedmann–Lema\^{i}tre–Robertson–Walker (FLRW) solution~\citep{DAmico:2011eto}.
-Although an open FLRW solution with self-acceleration was found~\citep{Gumrukcuoglu:2011ew}, it was shown that the solution suffers from ghost instability at the nonlinear level~\citep{DeFelice:2012mx}.
-If we extend the dRGT theory by allowing for a non-Minkowski fiducial metric then one can find another branch of FLRW solutions.
+Given a consistent non-linear theory of massive gravity, it is natural to study its implications for cosmology.
+In particular, as the graviton mass modifies the behaviour of gravity at long distances, it would be interesting to ask whether the modified dynamics can address the mystery of the accelerated expansion of the Universe today.
+However, it soon turned out that the dRGT theory does not allow an expanding (or contracting) flat Friedmann–Lema\^{i}tre–Robertson–Walker (FLRW) solution~\citep{DAmico:2011eto}.
+Although an open FLRW solution with self-acceleration was found~\citep{Gumrukcuoglu:2011ew}, it was shown that the solution suffers from ghost instability at the non-linear level~\citep{DeFelice:2012mx}.
+If we extend the dRGT theory by allowing for a non-Minkowski fiducial metric, then another branch of FLRW solutions can be found.
 This branch is called the normal branch, in contrast to the previous one called the self-accelerating branch, and suffers from an instability at the linear level called the Higuchi ghost~\citep{Higuchi:1986py,Fasiello:2012rw}.
 For these reasons, all FLRW solutions in dRGT theory (with an either Minkowski or non-Minkowski fiducial metric) are unstable~\citep{DeFelice:2012mx}.

-Efforts have then been made toward stable cosmological solutions in the framework of nonlinear massive gravity.
-In general there are two options: to break the symmetry of FLRW (i.e. either homogeneity~\citep{DAmico:2011eto} or isotropy~\citep{Gumrukcuoglu:2012aa,DeFelice:2013awa}) or to extend the theory (see e.g.~\citep{Kenna-Allison:2019tbu} and references therein).
+Progress has been made towards stable cosmological solutions in the framework of non-linear massive gravity.
+In general, there are two options: to break the symmetry of FLRW (i.e. either homogeneity~\citep{DAmico:2011eto} or isotropy~\citep{Gumrukcuoglu:2012aa,DeFelice:2013awa}) or to extend the theory (see e.g.~\citep{Kenna-Allison:2019tbu} and references therein).